-My new book, WHEN WE SOLD GOD'S EYE, was just released!
-Find it at your local bookstore or buy it online here.
+My new book, WHEN WE SOLD GOD'S EYE, came out on December 3, 2024 — find it at your local bookstore or buy it online here.
+Read these excerpts in The Guardian and on LitHub and see what what people are saying about it:

 “An extraordinary work of narrative nonfiction, telling the gripping and astonishing story of how a small [Indigenous] group in the Amazon, invaded and brutally treated by white settlers and miners, ended up exploiting an illicit diamond mine themselves.
 This is a complex and tragic story, deeply reported and beautifully written — a stunning literary achievement.” ― DOUGLAS PRESTON, author of The Lost City of the Monkey God